Skip to content

 • Organic postings can be a useful tool in online recruitment, but generally reach a smaller audience than sponsored posts.

-While organic postings can be a useful tool in online recruitment, they typically have limited reach compared to their sponsored counterparts.
+💡While organic postings can be a useful tool in online recruitment, they typically have limited reach compared to their sponsored counterparts.
 Consider exploring alternative methods to boost the visibility of your job postings beyond organic options.

-Sponsored vs. Organic Data Point
+Sponsored vs. Organic Standard Performance Data

 Conversion Efficiency: Paid traffic converts at a rate nearly 10x higher than organic traffic (41.5% vs. 4.3%).